Tjoedhilde spends way too much time on "just another turn" in roguelike games.

 Buy it, try it and let me know what you think.
 Just make sure you give it a couple of hours, so you get a feel for the gameplay, rather than how hard the interface is to navigate.

-Frequently Asked Questions for How to Play Wayward
+Frequently Asked Questions About How to Play "Wayward"

 Wayward is complex and the community is still quite small so there’s a lot of questions I haven’t been able to find answers to or where I had to spend a lot of time searching for the answer.
 I will collect them here so other Wayward players can find gameplay help when they are stuck.